Skip to content

 • AI developed by global players such as the USA or China is based on different data and framework conditions, which are reflected in the AI models as so-called data bias.
 The risk that AI technologies will not function properly if they are used in Austria/Europe also poses a risk to patients.

-• Large, public datasets (e.g. MIMIC-IV (2), VitalDB (3)) contain non-European data.
+• Large, public data sets (e.g. MIMIC-IV (2), VitalDB (3)) contain non-European data.

 (1) Pearse RM, Moreno RP, Bauer P, Pelosi P, Metnitz P, Spies C, et al. Mortality after surgery in Europe: a 7 day cohort study.
 The Lancet.
 2012 Sep;380(9847):1059-65.